An AI-generated image of a horrified-looking woman holding a piece of paper in front of a house.

 Pre-Screen Every Buyer

-- Full legal name, company name, physical office, website, and government ID.
+• Full legal name, company name, physical office, and website.

 Verify the Money